Exercise 42: Is-A, Has-A, Objects, and Classes

 - Is it possible to use a class like it's an object?

 - Fill out the animals, fish, and people in this exercise with functions that make them do things.
-See what happens when functions are in a "base class" like Animal vs. in say Dog.
+See what happens when functions are in a "base class" like Animal versus in say Dog.

 - Find other people's code and work out all the is-a and has-a relationships.

-- Do you think there's a such thing as an "is-many" relationship?
+- Do you think there's such thing as an "is-many" relationship?
 Read about "multiple inheritance," then avoid it if you can.

 Common Student Questions

 - What are these ## ?? comments for?

 - Those are "fill-in-the-blank" comments that you are supposed to fill in with the right "is-a," "has-a" concepts.
 Read this exercise again and look at the other comments to see what I mean.

 - What is the point of self.pet = None?